Afghanistan in crisis

 Earthquake deepening a humanitarian emergency

-Early on Wednesday morning, a 6.1 magnitude earthquake struck south-east Afghanistan, killing at least 1,000 people and injuring more than 1,500 others.
+Early on the morning of Wednesday June 22, a 6.1 magnitude earthquake struck south-east Afghanistan, killing at least 1,000 people and injuring more than 1,500 others.

 Teams from our partner, the Afghan Red Crescent Society (ARCS), are distributing blankets, tents, kitchen utensils, medicine, bottled water and food to earthquake-affected areas of Khost and Paktika provinces.
 The ICRC stands ready to support the ARCS in its response.